Socialist Party of Malaysia: 2018 general election

-Unlike in previous elections, Nasir Hashim announced that he was not running in the 2018 election.
+For the 2018 general election, PSM contested in five federal constituencies and 14 state constituencies using only its own symbol and name.

-PSM did not succeed in winning any seats this election and lost the Sungai Siput parliamentary seat that it had held since 2008.
+While Pakatan Harapan (PH), founded to succeed Pakatan Rakyat in 2015, indicated a willingness to step aside in Sungai Siput if the party contested using the PKR symbol, PSM opted to contest the election independently.
+Due in part to this decision, PSM suffered a heavy defeat with all its candidates losing their deposits.
+Nevertheless, the party urged voters to vote for Pakatan in seats it was not contesting.

-Due in part to the decision to contest independently of the Pakatan Harapan coalition, PSM suffered a heavy defeat with all candidates, including Dr Jeyakumar, losing their deposits.
+Since 2019

-2022 general election and 2023 state elections
+Nasir Hashim and M Sarasvathy stood down as the party's chairman and deputy chairman in 2019.
+Michael Jeyakumar and Arutchelvan were elected as their replacements.

-In the 2022 General elections, PSM took a back seat, with Dr Jeyakumar declining to run in Sungai Siput.
+In the 2022 general election, PSM failed to reached an understanding with Pakatan Harapan and ran only a single candidate in Rembau.
+The party had initially sought to have its chairman, Michael Jeyakumar re-contest Sungai Siput, or be allowed to contest three seats in which the coalition had no incumbency.

-On 15 July 2023, PSM and Malaysian United Democratic Alliance (MUDA) announced a political alliance for the 2023 state elections.
+On 15 July 2023, PSM and the Malaysian United Democratic Alliance (MUDA) announced a political alliance for the 2023 state elections.
 The elections were held in Selangor, Kelantan, Terengganu, Negeri Sembilan, Kedah and Penang on 12 August 2023, and the PSM/MUDA alliance attempted to position itself as the "third choice" for voters "who are unhappy and bored with the politicians now and want to protest."

 In July 2024, the party held its 26th annual congress, at which Sivaranjani Manickam was elected secretary-general replacing A Sivarajan.